zeropointnine/tts-audiobook-tool/README.md

 ### Bonus speech-to-text feature:

-The application can also add its custom metadata to pre-existing (ie, professionally produced) audiobook files (M4B, etc) so that they can be opened using the custom player/reader.
+The application can also add its custom metadata to pre-existing (ie, professionally produced) audiobook files (M4B, etc) so that they can be opened and used with the custom player/reader.
 Select `Options` > `Add app metadata to a pre-existing audiobook`, and point it at your source audiobook file and corresponding book text.
 This feature is experimental.

 ### How to create an audiobook (quick summary):